alyssavanerelli/grahami/analyses/busco_phylogenomics/README.md

 to submit this job: `./run_busco.sh`

-- In addition, move over BUSCO analysis ran on final assembly to this folder: `busco_out`
+- In addition, move over BUSCO analysis ran on the final grahami assembly to this folder: `busco_out`

 ## Gzip files
 - now all genome files can be gzipped